Home » What To Do With A Dead Rat [Safe Disposal Methods]

 Burying a dead rat is a safe way of removing the carcass.

 However, burial isn’t ideal if you have pets like dogs and cats.
-They’re curious animals, and they have strong olfactory systems.
+They’re curious animals, and they have sensitive olfactory systems.
 So, they may smell the buried rat and dig it up.

 If you want to bury a dead rat, dig a deep 3-foot grave.
-In addition, wrap the dead rat in several layers of paper and put it in a biodegradable sack.
-Ensure that it’s tightly sealed before burying it.
+Wrap the dead rat in several layers of paper and put it in a biodegradable sack.
+Ensure that the sack is tightly sealed before burying it.

 Put rocks on top of the bag and cover the hole with thick sand to prevent dogs from digging it up.